TamarSetton/Smith_Waterman_Algorithm/README.md

 # Smith_Waterman_Algorithm
-A creation of the Smith Waterman method for genetic sequence alignment.
+This is my creation of the Smith Waterman Algorithm.
+The Smith-Waterman algorithm is a dynamic programming method used for local sequence alignment, particularly in bioinformatics for comparing genetic sequences (DNA, RNA, or protein).
+It identifies similar regions between two sequences by finding the highest scoring local alignment, allowing for insertions, deletions, and substitutions with penalties.
+Unlike global alignment methods (like Needleman-Wunsch), Smith-Waterman focuses on aligning the most similar subsections rather than the entire sequence, making it effective for detecting conserved patterns within larger genomic sequences.
+The algorithm computes a score matrix and traces back from the highest score to produce the optimal local alignment.